 S Boulardii seems to have a beneficial effect in amebiasis, giardiasis and infection with Blastocystis homini.
 It helped enhance the clearance of amebic colitis when taken with antibiotics.
 It also helped reduce the patients diarrhea, abdominal pain and fever.
-It also improved treatment success rates for giardia and Blastocystis hominis.
+It improved treatment success rates for giardia and Blastocystis hominis.

 It improved diarrhea often associated with HIV positive patients by 61%.

 The study also pointed out that there have been over 100 cases of infection by s boulardii in immunocompromised patients.
-Some of these patients took it by mouth; and some were infected through their iv catheters, they suspect infection occured when opening the packet and the spores became airborne.2
+Some of these patients took it by mouth; and some were infected through their iv catheters, they suspect infection occurred when opening the packet and the spores became airborne.2

 Numerous studies have been carried out using saccharomyces boulardii and various species of candida including candida albicans and candida glabrata.3,4,5,6,7,8